Trel725/BSFilter/README.md

 # BSFilter
-Implementation of Binary Stochastuc Filtering layer in Keras with Tensorflow backend.
+Implementation of Binary Stochastic Filtering layer in Keras with Tensorflow backend.
 See https://arxiv.org/abs/1902.04510 for details.

 ## Brief summary